redlibrarian/redlibrarian.github.io/_posts/2020-11-15-intellectual-freedom-as-origin.markdown

 position); think of the spread of conspiracy theories like flat-eartherism and QAnon, both of which rely on an intellectual freedom position that says *any idea you happen to hold is true simply by virtue of the fact that you hold it*.
+The oppressive structures of capitalism rely on these ideas being taken at face value, taken for granted, common sense.

 How does education fit here?
 I think education relies on the ambiguity between IF as origin and as outcome, because education is a core element